-- (A) Meetings, or any portions of a meeting, which are closed to the public may not be recorded except as required and authorized by the Illinois Open Meetings Act, 5 ILCS 120/1 et seq., as amended. - (B) The person intending to record a Commission meeting shall provide prior written notice 24-hours in advance, or as soon as practicable, to the Executive Director of his or her intent to record, and shall also give a verbal indication at the start of the meeting to the Chairperson or other person running the meeting that he or she will record the meeting - (C) The Chairperson or the Executive Director may designate a location for recording equipment, restrict the movements of individuals who are using the recording equipment or take other steps that are deemed necessary to preserve the decorum of the meeting and facilitate the conduct of business. - (D) At the start of any meeting which is to be recorded, the Chairperson shall notify all present of the recording, and advise any witnesses of their right to refuse to testify during any recording. - (E) If a witness refuses to testify on the grounds that he or she maynot be compelled to testify if any portion of his or her testimony is to be broadcast or televised or if motion pictures are to be taken of him or her while he or she is testifying, the Chairperson or other person
+- (A) Meetings, or any portions of a meeting, which are closed to the public maynot may not be recorded except as required and authorized by the Illinois Open Meetings Act, 5 ILCS 120/1 et seq., as amended. - (B) The person intending to record a Commission meeting shall provide prior written notice 24-hours in advance, or as soon as practicable, to the Executive Director of his or hertheir intent to record, and shall also give a verbal indication at the start of the meeting to the Chairperson or other person running the meeting that he or shethey will record the meetingmeeting. - (C) The Chairperson or the Executive Director may designate a location for recording equipment, restrict the movements of individuals who are using the recording equipment or take other steps that are deemed necessary to preserve the decorum of the meeting and facilitate the conduct of business. - (D) At the start of any meeting which is to be recorded, the Chairperson shall notify all present of the recording, and advise any witnesses of their right to refuse to testify during any recording. - (E) If a witness refuses to testify on the grounds that he or shethey may_not be compelled to testify if any portion of <a href="his or hertheir testimony is to be broadcast or televised or if motion pictures are to be taken of <a href="him or herthem while he or she isthey are testifying, the Chairperson or other person

-- running the meeting shall prohibit such recording during the testimony of the witness. - (F) The Chairperson or other person running the meeting shall order the immediate termination of any recording which is disruptive to the meeting, or which distracts, disturbs or is offensive to the Board members, witnesses, or other members of the public inattendance.
+- running the meeting shall prohibit such recording during the testimony of the witness. - (F) The Chairperson or other person running the meeting shall order the immediate termination of any recording which is disruptive to the meeting, or which distracts, disturbs or is offensive to the Board members, witnesses, or other members of the public inattendance attendance.